BrijenMakwana/create-github-profile/README.md

 # GitHub Profile Generator

-This project is inspired by [profileme.dev](https://www.profileme.dev)
+This project is inspired by [profileme.dev](https://www.profileme.dev), but the implementation is my own 😀

 ## Table of contents